nipy/nipype/doc/users/plugins.rst

   processors/threads will be automatically detected

-  memory_gb : Total memory available to be shared by all simultaneous tasks currently running, if not set it will be automatically estimated.
+  memory_gb : Total memory available to be shared by all simultaneous tasks currently running, if not set it will be automatically set to 90\% of system RAM.

   raise_insufficient : Raise exception when the estimated resources of a node exceed the total amount of resources available (memory and threads), when